HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

 ## Media Loading Acceleration

-Gaudi2 offers a dedicated hardware engine for Media Loading operations.
-For more details, please refer to [Habana Media Loader page](https://docs.habana.ai/en/latest/PyTorch/Habana_Media_Loader_PT/Media_Loader_PT.html)
+Gaudi 2 offers a dedicated hardware engine for Media Loading operations.
+For more details, please refer to [Intel Gaudi Media Loader](https://docs.habana.ai/en/latest/PyTorch/Reference/Using_Media_Loader_with_PyTorch/Media_Loader_PT.html).

 ## Training Examples

-**NOTE:** The training examples are applicable for first-gen Gaudi and **Gaudi2** with **torch.compile** mode.
+**NOTE:** The training examples are applicable for first-gen Gaudi and **Gaudi 2** with **torch.compile** mode.
 When using Eager mode, replace the --use_torch_compile with --run-lazy-mode=False in the examples below.

 ### Single Card and Multi-Card Training Examples